 Venture inland for a Xunantunich ruins visit and an archaeological cave hike in the lush rainforest.
 Stay overnight at the Cahal Pech Village Resort.
 Our classic Glover’s Reef and Mayan Caves trip allows you to explore and stay on Glover’s Atoll, a protected marine park and designated world heritage site thirty-six miles off shore of mainland Belize.
-Spend five and a half days in one of the richest marine environments in the Caribbean Sea.
+Spend four and a half days in one of the richest marine environments in the Caribbean Sea.
 You will have an opportunity to paddle, snorkel, kayak sail, fish, and SUP as you explore the turquoise lagoons and thriving coral reefs.
 Stay at our Southwest Caye Basecamp which provides comfortable, safari style tent cabanas and delectable cuisine of fresh seafood, tropical fruit and local favorites.
 Enjoy a flexible daily schedule on the reef, with activity choices geared to all interests and abilities.

 | Arrive at the Belize International Airport, where you will be met by an Island Expeditions' representative and transferred to Cahal Pech Village Resort - a picturesque lodge carved out of the land with a grand vista overlooking the town of San Ignacio and the rolling hills of the Cayo District in Western Belize.
 This is an ideal starting point for the adventure that awaits.
 ‘Day 0’ is the day to get in tune with the rhythms of Belize and acclimatize to your new tropical environment.
 Transfers from the airport, lodging and dinner are included. || |